 New teachers are assigned an experienced teacher mentor to support them during their first year of teaching.
 All assigned mentors attend summer training and are selected via principal recommendation and online application.
 Mentors meet with their protégé for at least one hour each month outside the contractual day to provide ongoing support.
 New teachers are also supported by the lead mentor for each school.
 The lead mentor formally meets with protégés and mentors within the building and provide ongoing support.
 The lead mentor serves as a liaison between school and HRTD.

 New Teacher Seminars Course Length: 2 hours

-First and second year teachers are invited to three new teacher seminars per year which typically focus on topics that are relevant to new teachers such as building positive relationships with students, classroom management or presentations from content and program experts.
+First and second-year teachers are invited to new teacher seminars that focus on topics that are relevant to new teachers such as building positive relationships with students, classroom management or presentations from content and program experts.

 Evaluation Overview for Administrators Course Length: 2 hours